JeanDev26/cybersecurity-learning/google-it-support/course-1-technical-support-fundamentals/module-4-networking/glossary.md

-# 📘 Glossary – Module 4: Networking
+# 📘 Glossary — Module 4 Networking

+> Short definitions you can quote in interviews.
+See also: [examples](examples.md).

 ### Computer Network
 A **computer network** is a collection of interconnected devices (computers, servers, smartphones, IoT devices) that communicate and share resources.